intel-analytics/ipex-llm/docs/readthedocs/source/doc/UserGuide/hadoop.md

       --archives environment.tar.gz#environment \
       script.py
   ```
-  Notice: `yarn-client`'s driver is running on local, while `yarn-cluster`'s driver is running on a yarn container, so the environment setting of driver's `PYSPARK_PYTHON` is different. `yarn-client` mode is `spark.driverEnv.PYSPARK_PYTHON`, and `yarn-cluster` mode is `spark.yarn.appMasterEnv.PYSPARK_PYTHON`.
+  Note: For `yarn-cluster`, the Spark driver is running in a yarn container as well and thus both the driver and executors will use the Python interpreter in `environment.tar.gz`.